-This section will tell you what to buy in Goa for your foodie friends.
+This section will tell you what to buy in the state for your foodie friends.

 If you are too lazy like me, go get the packaged Kokum Sherbet.
 Just mix some water and it is ready to drink.

-This is ready to eat souvenir from Goa.
-Made from flour, eggs, coconut milk and sugar and baked layer by layer.
-This is short shelf life souvenir but it is available in good packaging that is easy to carry.
-Pick it up from any supermarket or bakery in Goa.
+This is ready to eat dessert.
+Made from flour, eggs, coconut milk, and sugar and baked layer by layer.
+This is a short shelf-life souvenir but it is available in good packaging that is easy to carry.
+Pick it up from any supermarket or bakery.

-Another popular Goan dessert made with coconut and jaggery.
+Another popular dessert of the state is made with coconut and jaggery.
 Personally, I prefer this over Bebinca as it has no egg in it.

-A good alternative to Feni I mentioned above is fruit based wines.
-Most of these wines are homemade, made by Goans from fruits in their own gardens.
+A good alternative to Feni I mentioned above is fruit-based wines.
+Most of these wines are homemade, made by locals from fruits in their own gardens.
 You would find a lot of them at many of the food festivals that keep happening around the state.

-Do you know Goa has extensive salt pans on the southern end of Mandovi, next to Ribandar causeway?
-You can buy the local sea salt at Mapusa market.
-Best day to visit is Friday when the Mapusa market is buzzing with traders from across the city.
+Do you know the state has extensive salt pans on the southern end of Mandovi, next to the Ribandar Causeway?
+You can buy the local sea salt at the Mapusa market.
+The best day to visit is Friday when the Mapusa market is buzzing with traders from across the city.

-Like the rest of coastal belt of India, Goa is also a spice producing state.
+Like the rest of the coastal belt of India, this state is also a spice-producing state.
 Nutmeg and Triphala are the most popular spice grown here followed by Black Pepper.
-You can buy the spices in general markets in Goa.
-But I would recommend you to buy them in one of the spice gardens.
-You can get a tour of the spice gardens, have an organic meal and pick up the local spices.
+You can buy the spices in general markets in the state.
+But I would recommend you buy them in one of the spice gardens.
+You can get a tour of the spice gardens, have an organic meal, and pick up the local spices.

-You can also buy pre-mixed masalas for Goan recipes like Xacuti Masala.
+You can also buy pre-mixed masalas for the state’s traditional recipes like Xacuti Masala.

-In Goa, Vinegar is made from Coconut Toddy.
-It is one of the most popular ingredients in Portuguese Goan cuisine of Goa.
+In the state, Vinegar is made from Coconut Toddy.
+It is one of the most popular ingredients in Portuguese Goan cuisine.

 Goan bakeries are always worth a visit.
 There are festivals where bread is celebrated.
-Poi – the staple food of Goa is sold like milk is sold in other cities.
-The Bread-wala comes on a bicycle with a basket full of bread to choose.
+Poi – the staple food of the state is sold like milk is sold in other cities.
+The Bread wala comes on a bicycle with a basket full of bread to choose from.
 Pick up some bread as souvenirs for your foodie friends.

 Now, I have no idea where all these exotic flavored teas come from.
-They are certainly not from Goa, but I have seen them only in Goa.
-They come in all the spice flavors and fruit flavors.
-I cannot even think how the Mango tea would sound, but you have all options to experiment.
+They are certainly not from the state, but I have seen them only in the state.
+They come in all types of spice flavors and fruit flavors.
+I cannot even think how the Mango tea would sound, but you have all the options to experiment.

-Best places to pick these tea leaves is Anjuna Flea Market, Saturday Night Market and Mapusa market on Fridays.
+The best place to pick these tea leaves is Anjuna Flea Market, Saturday Night Market, and Mapusa Market on Fridays.

-The Mario Miranda Art can be seen anywhere in Goa – be it the Panjim Market or the Madgaon Railway station.
-These artworks have become the signature exports from Goa depicting the Susegad Goan life be it the fisherwomen or a Taverna.
+The Mario Miranda Art can be seen anywhere in the state – be it the Panjim Market or the Madgaon Railway station.
+These artworks have become the signature exports from the state depicting the Susegad Goan life be it the fisherwomen or a Taverna.

 My recommendation is to buy Mario Miranda Books

-There is no better place than flea markets of Goa to get the funky T-Shirts.
-They have all kinds of prints including with Gods and Goddesses on them.
-They come in all colors but the black ones remain most popular.
-Team them up with the hippie style pants and sarongs.
+There is no better place than flea markets to get funky T-Shirts.
+They have all kinds of prints including Gods and Goddesses on them.
+They come in all colors but the black ones remain the most popular.
+Team them up with hippie-style pants and sarongs.

-If techno or trans music is something you have heard in Goa – go to any flea market to pick up that music.
-They still sell the music in CDs.
+If techno or trans music is something you have heard – go to any flea market to pick up that music.
+They still sell the music on CDs.
 I am reminded of the 90s when I see those piles of music CDs in plastic covers.

-Shopping in Goa?
-Do you know of any other Goa Souvenirs to buy?
+Shopping on your holiday?
+Do you know of any other Souvenirs to buy?